Last updated January 06, 2020

 When you make a change to your site, you have to purge the cached content so Fastly fetch the new content from your origin server.
 You can do this manually or programmatically.
-See our guide on single purges for more information.
+See our purging guides for more information.

 By designating a Fastly POP to serve as a shield for your origin server, you can increase the cache hit rates for your Fastly service and potentially protect your origin server from unexpected spikes in requests for content.
 See our guide on shielding to learn how to enable origin shielding.